kerryhuangcmu/Kerry-s-Data-Portfolio/final-project-part-two.md

 Representative individuals I identify are people who have experiences of at least 1 year using dating apps and have experiences talking to people on those platforms.
 They are the age group of 20ish, which is the group that grows up with the digital technologies.

-The story is primary for those who are talking to and on the path of forming relationships online.
-Although most of my data come from the United States, I beleive they can be applied to other scenarios, because I believe romance scams is more of a universal issue.
-I hope to reach current and potential users of dating apps with this story so they can be more cautious as they make decisions about the interactions on dating apps.
+This story is mainly for those who are actively forming relationships online.
+While most of my data comes from the United States, I believe the insights are widely applicable, as romance scams are a global issue.
+My goal is to reach current and potential dating app users, helping them stay more cautious and informed as they navigate these platforms.

 ## Interview script